Biden picks former New Jersey attorney general to lead DEA

-Milgram did not immediately respond to requests for comment.
+Milgram did not respond to a request for comment.
+The Washington Post first reported Milgram’s selection.

 The DEA has been without a Senate-confirmed leader since the Obama administration.
 Former president Donald Trump relied on several acting administrators to steer the roughly $3 billion agency, which investigates violations of the nation’s drug laws.